as87321234/AnsiNist2K/README.md

 To-do list:

+* Verify that support for file encoding different than ISO-8859-1
 * Verify that AnsiNist2K can read and write AN2011_Sample_Data Traditional Encoding about 96 different tests
 * Verify that AnsiNist2K can read and write AN2013_Sample_Data Traditional Encoding about 12 different tests

+## Known Limitations

+* The NistAnsi2K Project work well if the Java VM run with -Dfile.encoding=ISO_8859_1.
+This many not be suitable for your project.
+Future release will ensure that all file encoding are being supported.

 ## Status
 Project is: _in progress_